 Clem Sbirestock is bitten in the leg by a Giant Rat in the course of an adventure and the GM rolls D100 to see if the bite carries the Black Plague.
-It does, and Clem must make a Disease test, rolling bis Toughness x 10 or less on D100 in order to avoid the infection.
+It does, and Clem must make a Disease test, rolling his Toughness x 10 or less on D100 in order to avoid the infection.
 Clem's Toughness is 3. and the player rolls 98-a failure.
 A week or so later, Clem is struck down with the Plague, and becomes progressively worse over the next few days.
-After five days, bis Strength and Toughness reach zero, and the player expends a Fate Point to prevent Clem from dying.
+After five days, his Strength and Toughness reach zero, and the player expends a FatePoint to prevent Clem from dying.

-Clem lapses into a coma, and for two day be bovers on the brink of death.
-On the third day, be opens his eyes and asks for food-be has begun to recover.
+Clem lapses into a coma, and for two day he hovers on the brink of death.
+On the third day, he opens his eyes and asks for food-he has begun to recover.